 Transcribers Anonymous

 Published in: 33.
-Transcription of MultiplicityAbout the Author: Tom Cobbe (aka Chaldean Urtext) is an editor of words who is now trying his hand at editing sheet music.
+Transcription of MultitudesAbout the Author: Tom Cobbe (aka Chaldean Urtext) is an editor of words who is now trying his hand at editing sheet music.
 Film, audio and gene editing may follow.
 He has been playing the piano since childhood and became interested in lesser-known Baroque classical keyboard music.
 He also likes finding rare reggae singles on YouTube.

 It’s always the way.